Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 Your Directors place on record their sincere thanks to bankers, business associates, consultants, and various

-under review.
-Your Directors also acknowledges gratefully the shareholders for their support and confidence
+review.
+Your Directors also acknowledges gratefully the shareholders for their support and confidence reposed on

 Sd/- Sd/-

 Regd.
-Office: 722 Gala Empire, Dharamjit Mori Rakesh Kapadia
+Office: 7th Floor, 722 Gala Empire, Dharamjit Mori Rakesh Kapadia

-Drive In Road, Ahmedabad Whole Time Director & CFO Non-Executive Director
+Drive In Road, Opp.
+TV Tower, Whole-time Director & CFO Non-Executive Director